Casterlabs/caffeinated-sdk/development/index.md

 ```
 As you can see, the plugin class extends `CaffeinatedPlugin` and implements `onInit()`, `onClose()`, and `getName()`, and `getId()`.
 `getName()` and `getId()` must return a name and unique id respectively, otherwise the plugin will fail to load.

+When the plugin loads, you will see a message in the console like this:
+`[INFO  ] [My First Plugin] Hello World!`

+[Click here](/caffeinated-sdk/development/creating-a-widget) to continue to the next section, Creating a Widget.